cristianprochnow/signup-bcrypt-jwt-study/README.md

 # 📖 About

-**A simple study case about how Bcrypt and JWT works in an register or authentication.**
+**A simple study case about how Bcrypt and JWT works in a register or authentication.**

 ## 🧱 Made with